The UK has many of the components of a world-class Electronic Systems ecosystem, but there is scope to improve its integration.

 Aligning public investments and procurement to national needs – the “markets of tomorrow” – can provide a powerful boost to the UK’s innovation capability.
-There is a real opportunity for greater collaboration between the ‘Horizontal’ technology provision nature of Electronic and Electrical Systems business and the ‘Vertical’ market-facing businesses; in particular to develop more and deeper UK supply chains.
+There is a real opportunity for greater collaboration between the ‘Horizontal’ technology provision nature of Electronic Systems business and the ‘Vertical’ market-facing businesses; in particular to develop more and deeper UK supply chains.

 Markets of Tomorrow of National Interest

-There is societal pressure towards an integrated transport infrastructure which will require wider development and deployment of Electronic and Electrical Systems.
+There is societal pressure towards an integrated transport infrastructure which will require wider development and deployment of Electronic Systems.
 There will be an ever-increasing reliance on autonomous systems that outperform humans in terms of speed, control and safety.
 Greater fuel efficiency will be required from vehicles and cleaner alternatives to travel will need to be developed to go beyond where we are today.

 Health and Well-being

 Demographic changes leading to greater demands on healthcare provision is a major challenge facing successive governments both here and abroad.
-Electronic and Electrical Systems already play a significant and growing role in diagnostics in healthcare, but will significantly increase its role in prosthetics to enhance vision and hearing (such as the cochlear implant), but also improved actuation and sensing for replacement limbs.
+Electronic Systems already play a significant and growing role in diagnostics in healthcare, but will significantly increase its role in prosthetics to enhance vision and hearing (such as the cochlear implant), but also improved actuation and sensing for replacement limbs.
 This will extend into broader applications: from screening and early diagnosis, through treatment, into monitoring and aftercare.
 Innovation in all of these areas can improve patient care outcomes while reducing healthcare costs.
 The UK already has the largest medical market in Europe worth £6 billion, which includes the electro-medical market estimated at £400 million in 2012, according to Espicom.

 Secure, Clean and Efficient Energy

-As the drive to use renewable sources of energy continues, Electronic and Electrical Systems will play an increasingly important role in the connectivity of remote generation and the supporting, condition monitoring and communication systems.
+As the drive to use renewable sources of energy continues, Electronic Systems will play an increasingly important role in the connectivity of remote generation and the supporting, condition monitoring and communication systems.
 The Smart Grid will be a part of this, helping to address the security of supply, sustainability and affordability challenges of our energy future.

 The Internet of Things